 The stream snakes northwest from MacArthur having passed Douglas Park on the north.
 In the vicinity of Lincoln Avenue it resumes its nineteenth-century form for the first time since its beginning at Ninth and Cook.
 The Town Branch here still runs on the surface, though it has been partially paved as part of its conversion to a storm sewer.
 The terrain here actually is a ravine, with steep, sharply-incised sides.
 The Town Branch turns north, then west, then north again as it passes Addams School and finally joins Spring Creek.

 Its water isn't very clear anymore, and its channel, where it hasn't been bricked over and buried, is clogged with junk.
 But the Town Branch is still there after 150 years.
-There aren't many manmade structures that old left standing in the city.
-The old Town Branch may not be pretty anymore, but it's persistent. ■
+There aren't many man-made structures left that are that old in the city.
+The old Town Branch may not be pretty anymore, but it's persistent. ●